malcolmnewson/Simple-Budget---Seng-350/docs/M4/README.md

 ## Automated Testing of QAS
 ### Usability - [Input validation on purchase amount.](https://github.com/seng350/seng350f19-project-2-1/issues/14)
+All input validation is done using the HTML form that takes purchase data from the user.
+The category is a simple drop [down menue](https://github.com/seng350/seng350f19-project-2-1/blob/master/docs/M4/Category.png) with 5 options including Clothing, Food, School, Transport, and Other.
+The cost can not be [negative](https://github.com/seng350/seng350f19-project-2-1/blob/master/docs/M4/negative%20cost.jpg) and can only include down to [0.01](https://github.com/seng350/seng350f19-project-2-1/blob/master/docs/M4/less%20then%20cents.jpg).
+The calendar is a [built in selection](https://github.com/seng350/seng350f19-project-2-1/blob/master/docs/M4/calender.jpg) that can not accept invalid dates.
+The description is limited to 15 characters.

 ### Performance - [A user's page loads within 1 second of login.](https://github.com/seng350/seng350f19-project-2-1/issues/4)
 As outlined in the QAS issue, the automated test was to run a script that records how long it takes to load a users page once they attempt to login.
 The [script](https://github.com/seng350/seng350f19-project-2-1/blob/master/scripts/curl_script) is below.